19hours/sg-statutes/Acts/Parks and Trees Act.md

 ### Powers of arrest in certain circumstances

-41\.—(1) The Commissioner, an authorised officer or a police officer may arrest without warrant any person who has committed or whom he reasonably suspects to have committed an offence under this Act if —
+41\.—(1) The Commissioner, an authorised officer or a police officer may arrest, without warrant, any person who has committed or whom he reasonably suspects to have committed an offence under this Act if —

 (a) the person declines to give his name and address; or